-Election participant Requirement to appoint an agent: Information about MUST MAY appointment Individual candidate Notification to the ECQ is only required if the candidate chooses to appoint an agent. muividuai candidate idividual candidate An agent can be appointed via Form FAD3B found at ecq.qld.gov.au/factsheets.
-Group of candidates ✓ The appointment of an agent must be included with the group's notice to the ECQ of their formation under section 42 of the LGEA.
+Election participant participant Requirement to appoint an agent: MUST MAY Information about appointment Individual candidate Notification to the ECQ is only required if the candidate chooses to appoint an agent.
+An agent can be appointed via Form FAD3B found at ecq.qld.gov.au/factsheets .
+Group of candidates The appointment of an agent must be included with the group's notice to the ECQ of their formation under section 42 of the LGEA.
 Each candidate in the group must sign this notice.
-Registered political party ✓ This will be the agent appointed under the Electoral Act 1992 .
-Registered third party (an individual) ~ Notification to the ECQ is only required if the registered third party (individual) chooses to appoint an agent.
-An agent can be appointed via Form FAD3C found at ecq.qld.gov.au/factsheets.
+Registered political party This will be the agent appointed under the Electoral Act 1992.
+Registered third party (an individual) Notification to the ECQ is only required if the registered third party (individual) chooses to appoint an agent.
+An agent can be appointed via Form FAD3C found at ecq.qld.qov.au/factsheets .